circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 [Deploying Software Changes to Amazon Elastic Container Service (ECS)](#deploying-software-changes-to-amazon-ecs) | This section describes how you can deploy changes to the Amazon Elastic Container Service (ECS) using a CircleCI-certified ECS orb.
 [Deploying Software Changes to Google Kubernetes Engine (GKE)](#deploying-software-changes-to-google-kubernetes-engine-gke) | This section describes how you can deploy changes to the Google Kubernetes Engine (GKE) using a CircleCI-certified GKE orb.
 [Using Amazon Elastic Container Service for Kubernetes (Amazon EKS)](#using-amazon-elastic-container-service-for-kubernetes-amazon-eks) | This section describes how you can use the Amazon ECS service for Kubernetes for Kubernetes-related tasks and operations.
-[Deploying Applications to Heroku](#deploying-applications-to-heroku) | This section describes how you can deploy application to the Heroku platform using the CircleCI Heroku orb.
 [Enabling Custom Slack Notifications in CircleCI Jobs](#enabling-custom-slack-notifications-in-circleci-jobs) | This section describes how you can enable customized Slack notifications in CircleCI jobs.
 [Using Logic in Configuration](#using-logic-in-configuration) | This section describes how you can use pipeline values & parameters to select the work to perform.
 {: class="table table-striped"}

 ## Deploy changes to Amazon ECS

 The Amazon Elastic Container Service (ECS) is a scalable container orchestration service that enables you to support Docker containers and allows you to run and scale containerized applications on AWS.
 By using Amazon ECS, you will be able to use this service without installing and configuring your own container orchestration software, thereby eliminating the complexity of your deployment and ensuring you have a simple and optimized container deployment on the CircleCI platform.
-Although this documentation enables you to quickly and easily deploy software changes to Amazon ECS using CircleCI orbs, if you would like more detailed information about the how Amazon ECS service works, and its underlying components and architecture, please refer to the [Amazon ECS]( https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) documentation.
+This recipe shows you how to quickly deploy software changes to Amazon ECS using CircleCI orbs, but if you would like more detailed information about the how Amazon ECS service works, and its underlying components and architecture, please refer to the [Amazon ECS]( https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) documentation.

 ### Build, Push and Deploy a Service Update

-To configure an [AWS service update](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) to deploy a newly built image from AWS ECR, you can use two orbs to keep your configuration as simple as possible: the `AWS-ECR` orb to build and push an updated image to ECR, and the `AWS-ECS` orb to deploy you service update.
+To configure an [AWS service update](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) to deploy a newly built image from AWS ECR, you can use orbs to keep your configuration as simple as possible: the `aws-ecr` orb to build and push an updated image to ECR, and the `aws-ecs` orb to deploy you service update.

-The configuration of these orbs uses some environment variables, so you should first ensure these are set for your project or organisation.
-For more information see our guides to [using Environment Variables guide]({{ site.baseurl }}/2.0/env-vars/) and [using Contexts]({{ site.baseurl }}/2.0/contexts/).
-Set the following environment variables: `AWS_ECR_ACCOUNT_URL`, `MY_APP_PREFIX`, `AWS_REGION`. **Note:** the `CIRCLE_SHA1` variable is a built-in env var, and so is always available.
+The orb configuration requires some environment variables, so you should first ensure these are set for your project or organisation.
+For more information see our guides to [using Environment Variables]({{ site.baseurl }}/2.0/env-vars/) and [using Contexts]({{ site.baseurl }}/2.0/contexts/).
+Set the following environment variables: `AWS_ECR_ACCOUNT_URL`, `MY_APP_PREFIX`, `AWS_REGION`. **Note:** the `CIRCLE_SHA1` variable is built-in, so is always available.

 The following example shows building and pushing an image to AWS ECR and pushing that image as a service update to AWS ECS: